Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

-Finally, we examine if the network architecture of the SEA-net can exploit the semantics embedded in natural language.
-To this end, we tested if natural language can be directly used for knowledge transfer in the ``learning-by-communication'' game.
-Specifically, individual class names, represented by corresponding word vectors, were reduced to the same size as the SEA-net generated symbols and then directly fed into the CDP module.
+Finally, to determine whether the SEA-net network architecture can exploit the semantics embedded in natural language, we assessed whether natural language can be directly used for knowledge transfer in the “learning-by-communication” game.
+Specifically, individual class names, represented by corresponding word vectors, were reduced to the same size as the SEA-net-generated symbols and then directly fed into the CDP module.
 Only the neural network parameters were updated during the training, while the name-based symbolic inputs were kept fixed.
-The agent was trained by 99 classes with corresponding names and then challenged to recognize the untrained class with its name as the symbolic input.
-Fig. 4b shows the results.
-For most of the classes, the system can recognize the image well, even though the system never encountered the images or the names before the test.
-These results suggest that the framework proposed here, like some previously suggested networks for zero-shot learning (\emph{25}), can exploit the compositional semantic information embedded in natural language to solve new problems effectively.
-In addition, we note that accuracies across different categories is highly correlated in the two ``learning-by-communication'' experiments described above (comparing Fig. 3c with Fig. 4c, see also Fig. 4D), reconfirming the existence of a common semantic structure captured by symbols generated by SEA-net and natural language.
+The agent was trained using 99 classes with corresponding names, then challenged to recognize the untrained class with its name as the symbolic input.
+As shown in Fig. 4b, the system well recognized the images for most classes, even though the system never encountered the images or names before the test.
+These results suggest that the framework proposed here, similar to previous networks recommended for zero-shot learning (25), can effectively exploit the compositional semantics embedded in natural language to solve new problems.
+In addition, the accuracies across categories were highly correlated in the two “learning-by-communication” experiments (comparing Fig. 3c and Fig. 4c, also see Fig. 4D), confirming the existence of a common semantic structure captured by symbols generated by SEA-net and natural language.

 \textbf{Discussion}